pandruszkow/SysadminStuff/General/Erase all data on a machine.md

 4. Repeat step 2, but this time check that the security status shows as `not enabled`.

 ## Part 3 - random + zero erase with nwipe
-Launch nwipe, and set it up as below before kicking off the erasure process:
+Launch `nwipe`, and set it up as below before kicking off the erasure process:

 |Setting|Value to use for wiping|
 |-------|-----------------------|